Online legal trainings

 A strong declaration is a critical litigation tool.
 A declaration is one of the most direct and impactful ways to tell your client’s story, interrupt implicit bias, and set out the theory of your case – all before you set foot in the courtroom.
 We will discuss strategies for effective client interviews, tips for drafting your client’s story, and steps to authenticate supporting documents as exhibits.

-Qualifies for one hour of participatory California MCLE general credit.
+Viewing the recorded training qualifies for one hour of self-study California MCLE general credit.

 Quick View